Swami Chinmayanand discharged from Lucknow hospital | Devdiscourse

 The bulletin issued by the hospital said, "Swami Chinmayanand was discharged today from the cardiology ward of the SGPGI at 6.30 pm."
 When contacted, Chief Medical Superintendent of the SGPGI, Dr Amit Agarwal, confirmed the development.

 "He (Chinmayanand) has been discharged from the hospital," the official told PTI.
-PTI NAV RDK RDK
+Chinmayanand was admitted to the SGPGI here on September 23.

+Earlier, doctors in Shahjahanpur had referred the BJP leader to Lucknow for angiography in view of his health condition, jail sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)